 Finally, since the field is relatively new, you might not know where to turn.
-So if you’re in the market for advanced, critical event management technology, here are some key system features to consider:
+So if you’re in the market for a critical event management platform, here are some key software platform features to consider:

 - Critical issue and crisis management.
 Record and share information about any issue or crisis, with dashboards summarizing the situation, impact, response, actions, media, and talking points.

 - Integrated, secure chat.
 Secure chat functionality allows teams to collaborate quickly on every issue or crisis.

 - Update logs.
 Post updates on every issue or crisis, to keep teams informed throughout the critical event lifecycle.